ZakArmstrong99/surfs_up/README.md

 - When looking at the statistical summarys, a key difference is the the minimum temperature.
 In June the minimum temperature is 64 degrees while in December it was 56 degrees.
 - Another important difference is the mean temperature of June is higher than December.
 While the difference isn't massive, it still means the weather is warmer throughout June.
-- A key differnce worth noting is that the
+- A key differnce worth noting is that the count of temperatures in June is higher than December.
+This means that some of the data for December is missing and the summary doesn't fully reflect the December weather.
+Part of the difference of count could come from the fact December has 31 days and June has 30.
+Since the data has many years, the difference in days add up.

 ## Summary: